Whilst the Beatles sang “Money Can’t Buy Me Love” and that is probably true, it turns out that “Money CAN Buy

 Many experiences, such as hikes with friends or family game nights, are virtually free.
 And many others — road trips, boozy dinners, sports tournaments, cooking lessons, and rock concerts — cost money…

 In sum, the research on the superiority of experiences over possessions is hugely persuasive, and all of us — but especially those of us with meagre budgets — would do well to apply its recommendations.

 However, it’s important to remember that material things can also make us happy — as long as we turn them into experiences.

 We could take along our family and friends on an adventure in our new car, we could throw a party on our new deck, or we could practice a self-improvement program on our new smartphone.

 A researcher, for example, interviewed people of all income levels in the United Kingdom and found that those who frequently treated themselves to low-cost indulgences — picnics, extravagant cups of coffee, and treasured DVDs — were more satisfied with their lives.

 Other scientists have found that no-cost or low-cost activities can yield small boosts to happiness in the short term that accumulate, one step at a time, to produce a large impact on happiness in the long term.

 If money isn’t making you happy, it’s likely because you are spending it to keep up with your friends or neighbours.

 The problem, then, isn’t in the money but in how you are using it.

-Perhaps the most direct and most reliable way to maximize the happiness and fulfillment that we can extract from money is through need-satisfying pursuits— for example, by spending capital on developing ourselves as people, on growing, and on investing in interpersonal connections.
+Perhaps the most direct and most reliable way to maximize the happiness and fulfilment that we can extract from money is through need-satisfying pursuits— for example, by spending capital on developing ourselves as people, on growing, and on investing in interpersonal connections.

 In other words, the purchases or expenses that will yield the greatest emotional benefit are those that involve goals that satisfy at least one of the three basic human needs: